 SI.
-No. Category of Supply of Services Supplier of service Recipient of Service (1) (2) (3) (4) 6 Services supplied by a director of a company or a body corporate to the said company or the body corporate. company or a The company or a body corporate located in the taxable territory.
+No. Category of Supply of Services Supplier of service Recipient of Service (1) (2) (3) (4) 6 Services supplied by a director of a company or a body corporate to the said company or the body corporate.
+A director of a company or a body corporate The company or a body corporate located in the taxable territory.